-Actors How they will use the design guidelines Applicants, developers, & landowners As a guide to community and Local Planning Authority expectations on design, allowing a degree of certainty - they will be expected to follow the Guidelines as planning consent is sought.
-Local Planning Authority As a reference point, embedded in policy, against which to assess planning applications.
-The Design Guidelines should be discussed with applicants during any preapplication discussions.
-Parish Council As a guide when commenting on planning applications, ensuring that the Design Guidelines are complied with.
-Community organisations As a tool to promote community-backed development and to inform comments on planning applications.
-Statutory consultees As a reference point when commenting on planning applications.
+Applicants, developers, & landowners As a guide to the community's and the Local Planning Authority's expectations on design, allowing a degree of certainty - they will be expected to follow the Guidelines as planning consent is sought.
+Local planning authority As a reference point, embedded in policy, against which to assess planning applications.
+The guidance should be discussed with applicants during any pre application discussions.
+Parish Council As a guide when commenting on planning applications, ensuring that the guidance are complied with.
+Local community organisations As a tool to promote community-backed development and to inform comments on planning applications.
+Statutory consultations As a refrence point when commenting on planning applications.

-Table 01: delivery
+Table 01: Delivery